-DOUGLAS FLYNN - Chairman
+MR DOUGLAS FLYNN - Chairman

 Mr Flynn has held senior management roles and directorships in major media organisations in Australia and overseas including News Corporation Limited subsidiaries.
 He was appointed a Non-Executive Director of Aegis Group plc Board in 1996.
-Aegis Group is a marketing services Company operating in some sixty countries.
+Aegis Group is marketing services Company operating in some sixty countries.
 After being appointed Chief Executive of Aegis Group in 1999 Doug was instrumental in doubling the size of the Company and established a global market research business Synovate and internet services business Isobar.
 In April 2005 he joined Rentokil Initial plc, a global business services company, as Chief Executive and after an extensive restructuring of the Company's portfolio, balance sheet and organisation left the Company in 2008.

-From 2008 to early 2012 he was a consultant to and a Director of Qin Jia Yuan Media Services Ltd, the leading private television Company in China.
-In mid-2008 Doug returned to Australia and in August that year he became a Director of West Australian Newspapers Holdings Limited ("WAN").
-From the second half of 2010 to deal completion in 2011 he was chairman of the Independent Directors and led the negotiation on their behalf for the \$4.1b acquisition by WAN of Seven Media Group from Seven Group Holdings and KKR.
-The end result was the creation of Seven West Media Limited.
+From 2008 to early 2012 he was a Director of Hong Kong listed Qin Jia Yuan Media Services Ltd, a private television Company in China.
+In mid-2008 Doug returned to Australia and in August that year he became a Director of West Australian Newspapers Holdings Limited ("WAN") and later Seven West Media Limited.

 Doug graduated in chemical engineering from the University of Newcastle, New South Wales.
 He received an MBA with distinction from Melbourne University in 1979.
-During his university years he had a number of scholarships including Commonwealth, Commonwealth Postgraduate and Steel Industry Scholarship.